HoSiewKhui/Modern-Chinese-Proverbs/Articles/tan-qing-tian-xia.md

 ________________________________________

 🌿 **About the Author:**
-何小驹（Hé Xiǎojū / Kenny Ho） is a writer and creator of modern phrases, with a passion for the nuance and elegance of Chinese language, culture, and tradition.
+Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases, with a passion for the nuance and elegance of Chinese language, culture, and tradition.
 His work reflects the ironies of contemporary life through concise expression and thoughtful reflection.

 ---